 Dear [MP NAME],

-I live at [INSERT ADDRESS] in your constituency and I am emailing to encourage you to support safer medication for pregnant women with epilepsy.
+I live at [INSERT ADDRESS] in your constituency and I am emailing to encourage you to support more funding to develop safer epilepsy medication for pregnant women.

-A report published by the Commission on Human Medicines in January highlighted the risks to babies of many of the most commonly prescribed anti-epilepsy drugs when taken by pregnant women.
+A report published by the Commission on Human Medicines in January 2021 highlighted the risks to babies of many of the most commonly prescribed anti-epilepsy drugs when taken by pregnant women.
 The impact on infants can include both physical and neurodevelopmental harm.
-We have known for a number of years about the risks associated to the drug sodium valproate, but evidence now suggests that this is a broader issue across numerous anti-epileptic drugs.
+We have known for a number of years about the risks associated with the drug sodium valproate, but evidence now suggests that this is a broader issue across numerous anti-epilepsy drugs.

 As a woman with epilepsy, I find this very troubling.

 I am supporting the Epilepsy Society’s Safe Mum, Safe Baby campaign which aims to tackle this important issue.

 This campaign is asking the government to fund research so that babies will not be born with preventable disabilities caused by their mothers' life-saving epilepsy drugs.

 The good news is that within the research sector, the UK has the scientific expertise to address this.
 Funding is key.
 Research could allow scientists to understand which drugs will be safe for which women and which may pose risks for their babies.